LuukMaessen-code/cloudservice/DEPLOY_EC2.md

 > Note: If the public IP changes (common when you stop/start an instance without an Elastic IP), update:
 > - `frontend/web/.env.production` locally (`VITE_GATEWAY_URL`, `VITE_HISTORY_URL`),
 > - `ALLOWED_ORIGINS` in `docker-compose.yml` on EC2,
-> then rebuild/push images and `docker-compose pull` again.
+> then rebuild/push images and `docker compose pull` again.

 ---

-## 5. Rebuilding after code changes
+## 6. Rebuilding after code changes

 When you change code locally and want a fresh deploy: